 Connect with Locals over a Cold One

 Spend the afternoon meandering in and out of the many trendy shops or step into Elk Valley Brewery to chat up the locals over a cold brew.
-When you’re ready for another round of delicious local eats, check out Bleu Garten.
-Here, you can enjoy music and games, make new friends, and sample one or many of the best food trucks OKC has to offer.
+When you’re ready for another round of delicious local eats, check out The Collective.
+Here, you can enjoy music and games, make new friends, or sample one or many local brews while you enjoy the diverse food options made available by 9 different kitchens.

 OKC Streetcar Stops in the Midtown Neighborhood